-Managed Moves
+Direction Offsite and Managed Moves

 Some students find it difficult to conform to our expectations and some of these students benefit from a fresh start at another school.
-The placement of students at other schools is done through the process of a Managed Move.
-Students remain on the roll of BBEC but attend another local school on a trial basis.
-The trial period usually lasts for 12 weeks, but schools may decide to extend or reduce this period.
+The placement of students at other schools is done through the process of an Offsite Direction.
+Students remain on the roll of BBEC but attend another local school for a period of time.
+The period of time usually lasts for 12 weeks, but schools may decide to extend or reduce this period.

-Where these placements are successful the hosting school will choose to take the student onto their roll on a permanent basis.
-If the placement is not successful, the student will return to BBEC, where further interventions and support will be considered.
+Where these placements are successful the hosting school can choose to take the student onto their roll on a permanent basis with the support of the student's parents.
+This is known as a 'Managed Move'.
+If the placement is not successful, the student may return to BBEC, where further interventions and support will be considered.